Paschaline12/airbnb-clone-project/README.md

 This project demonstrates how a complex system like Airbnb can be broken down into smaller, manageable components, developed, and integrated into a functional product.

 ---
+## Feature Breakdown

+The project includes several core features designed to provide a smooth user experience and efficient management of the platform:

+- **User Management**
+  Handles user registration, authentication, and profile management.
+This feature ensures secure access and allows users to interact with the system based on their roles (e.g., admin, host, or customer).

+- **Property Management**
+  Allows property owners (hosts) to add, update, and manage property listings with details such as descriptions, pricing, and availability.
+This feature makes it easy to showcase properties and keep information up to date.

+- **Booking System**
+  Enables users to search, select, and book available properties for specific dates.
+The system manages reservations, prevents double-bookings, and provides confirmation to both guests and property owners.

+- **Reviews & Ratings**
+  Lets users leave feedback and ratings on properties they have stayed in.
+This contributes to trust and transparency within the platform, helping future users make informed decisions.

+- **Payment Processing**
+  Provides secure handling of payments for bookings, supporting different payment statuses (paid, pending, failed).
+This feature ensures a smooth financial transaction process between customers and property owners.
+## Feature Breakdown

+The project includes several core features designed to provide a smooth user experience and efficient management of the platform:

+- **User Management**
+  Handles user registration, authentication, and profile management.
+This feature ensures secure access and allows users to interact with the system based on their roles (e.g., admin, host, or customer).

+- **Property Management**
+  Allows property owners (hosts) to add, update, and manage property listings with details such as descriptions, pricing, and availability.
+This feature makes it easy to showcase properties and keep information up to date.

+- **Booking System**
+  Enables users to search, select, and book available properties for specific dates.
+The system manages reservations, prevents double-bookings, and provides confirmation to both guests and property owners.

+- **Reviews & Ratings**
+  Lets users leave feedback and ratings on properties they have stayed in.
+This contributes to trust and transparency within the platform, helping future users make informed decisions.

+- **Payment Processing**
+  Provides secure handling of payments for bookings, supporting different payment statuses (paid, pending, failed).
+This feature ensures a smooth financial transaction process between customers and property owners.
+## Feature Breakdown

+The project includes several core features designed to provide a smooth user experience and efficient management of the platform:

+- **User Management**
+  Handles user registration, authentication, and profile management.
+This feature ensures secure access and allows users to interact with the system based on their roles (e.g., admin, host, or customer).

+- **Property Management**
+  Allows property owners (hosts) to add, update, and manage property listings with details such as descriptions, pricing, and availability.
+This feature makes it easy to showcase properties and keep information up to date.

+- **Booking System**
+  Enables users to search, select, and book available properties for specific dates.
+The system manages reservations, prevents double-bookings, and provides confirmation to both guests and property owners.

+- **Reviews & Ratings**
+  Lets users leave feedback and ratings on properties they have stayed in.
+This contributes to trust and transparency within the platform, helping future users make informed decisions.

+- **Payment Processing**
+  Provides secure handling of payments for bookings, supporting different payment statuses (paid, pending, failed).
+This feature ensures a smooth financial transaction process between customers and property owners.
+## Feature Breakdown

+The project includes several core features designed to provide a smooth user experience and efficient management of the platform:

+- **User Management**
+  Handles user registration, authentication, and profile management.
+This feature ensures secure access and allows users to interact with the system based on their roles (e.g., admin, host, or customer).

+- **Property Management**
+  Allows property owners (hosts) to add, update, and manage property listings with details such as descriptions, pricing, and availability.
+This feature makes it easy to showcase properties and keep information up to date.

+- **Booking System**
+  Enables users to search, select, and book available properties for specific dates.
+The system manages reservations, prevents double-bookings, and provides confirmation to both guests and property owners.

+- **Reviews & Ratings**
+  Lets users leave feedback and ratings on properties they have stayed in.
+This contributes to trust and transparency within the platform, helping future users make informed decisions.

+- **Payment Processing**
+  Provides secure handling of payments for bookings, supporting different payment statuses (paid, pending, failed).
+This feature ensures a smooth financial transaction process between customers and property owners.
+## Feature Breakdown

+The project includes several core features designed to provide a smooth user experience and efficient management of the platform:

+- **User Management**
+  Handles user registration, authentication, and profile management.
+This feature ensures secure access and allows users to interact with the system based on their roles (e.g., admin, host, or customer).

+- **Property Management**
+  Allows property owners (hosts) to add, update, and manage property listings with details such as descriptions, pricing, and availability.
+This feature makes it easy to showcase properties and keep information up to date.

+- **Booking System**
+  Enables users to search, select, and book available properties for specific dates.
+The system manages reservations, prevents double-bookings, and provides confirmation to both guests and property owners.

+- **Reviews & Ratings**
+  Lets users leave feedback and ratings on properties they have stayed in.
+This contributes to trust and transparency within the platform, helping future users make informed decisions.

+- **Payment Processing**
+  Provides secure handling of payments for bookings, supporting different payment statuses (paid, pending, failed).
+This feature ensures a smooth financial transaction process between customers and property owners.

 ## Tech Stack